 Some might say it is a decade to forget.
-But the 80s decor and design comeback is here to stay: floral chintz, the Memphis furniture, the western vibrations and the patterned sofa.
+But the 80s decor and design comeback are here to stay: floral chintz, the Memphis furniture, the western vibrations and the patterned sofa.
 If you want to go deeper into these trends, they are here.

 The 80s saw the birth of yuppies, MTV (Dire Straits, Madonna, Prince, Michael Jackson) and the films of John Hughes, such as Pretty in Pink and the Breakfast Club.
-Television shows such as Dallas and Dinasty were source of interior design inspiration.
+Television shows such as Dallas and Dynasty were sources of interior design inspiration.
 Nowadays, fans can amuse themselves with The Americans and Fargo.
 Some say that it is a decade to forget.
-But for the delight of some fans, the unimaginable happened: all that bold and tacky colors, brass, country beds and the floral wallpapers are making a strong comeback.
+But for the delight of some fans, the unimaginable happened: all that bold and tacky colors, brass, country beds and floral wallpapers are making a strong comeback.
 Revisited, of course.

 The world of 80s interior design is rich and complex.
 If one is old enough, he or she may remember the floral chintz.
 Wallpapers with borders.
 Curtains with tails.
 Bathrooms with peach tiles.
 Metallic accents to striking angles and curves.
 Abundant laminated-countertop colors.
 An office desk kitchen desk had a proudly owned home computer.
-Southwestern style accessories were must haves.
+Southwestern style accessories were must-haves.
 Brass chandelier arms, cupboard pulls and hinges often glinted off white cabinets.
 And kitchen size started to grow to become the place to be and to be seen.

 The Memphis Group lasted from 1981 to 1987, but their work was extremely influential and powerful.
 Combining Art Deco, Pop Art, and the emerging postmodernism, the designers created signature pieces in geometric shapes and contrasting colors.